-- Our College recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm the College must contribute to inter-agency working in line with Working Together to Safeguard Children and share information between professionals and agencies where there are concerns. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 20183 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
-Therefore, in this respect they are confidential and the Principal or DSLs will only disclose information about a child to other members of staff on a need-to-know basis. - We will always undertake to share our intention to refer a child to the Local Authority Safeguarding Hub with their parents /carers, unless to do so could put the child at greater risk of harm or impede a criminal investigation.
-If in doubt, we will contact the Local Authority Safeguarding Hub consultation line. - In line with KCSiE September 23 all children's safeguarding files will be kept confidential and stored securely.
+- Our school recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children and share information between professionals and agencies where there are concerns. - All staff must be aware that they have a professional responsibility to share information with other agencies to safeguard children and that the Data Protection Act 20183 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
+Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need-to-know basis. - We will always undertake to share our intention to refer a child to the Local Authority Safeguarding Hub with their parents /carers, unless to do so could put the child at greater risk of harm or impede a criminal investigation.
+If in doubt, we will contact the Local Authority Safeguarding Hub consultation line. - In line with KCSiE 24 all children's safeguarding files will be kept confidential and stored securely records will be detailed and accurate and will cover all concerns, discussions and decisions made including the rationale for those decisions.
+This will include instances where referrals were or were not made to another agency such as LA children's social care or the Prevent program.

-8.0 Recognising and Responding to Safeguarding Concerns
+8.0 Recognising and Responding to Safeguarding Concern